eltsai/eltsai/README.md

 - [‍🎓 Academic Homepage](https://eltsai.github.io/)

-My avatar is Mr. Tangyuan, and he goes by Tang-Tang. 🐈
+My avatar is Tangyuan, and he goes by Tang-Tang. 🐈